colcon/colcon.readthedocs.org/user/quick-start.rst

 .. note::

-    If you want to see the output of each package after it finished you can pass the argument ``--event-handler console_cohesion+``.
+    If you want to see the output of each package after it finished you can pass the argument ``--event-handlers console_cohesion+``.

 Build ROS 2 packages
 --------------------